Fast and Blind Speech Copy-Move Detection and Localization in Noise: APPROACH

-In this section, via revisiting the important issues involved in audio copy move forgery we first give the framework of our proposed scheme.
-The search and localization of duplicated segments in the audio is computed in the logarithmic scale of Discrete Short Time Fourier Transform $(STFT)$ magnitude spectrum domain by exploring the attributes of time–frequency spectrogram representation, namely local feature tensors.
-Principles for designing the the local feature tensors are that they should be temporally and frequentially localized, temporally translation invariant, robust to channel interference, and sufficiently entropic.
-We obtain the local feature tensors from the constellation map of the audio spectrogram, which can be readily incorporated into copy-move detection and localization computation implemented by efficient bin-wise duplication searching algorithms.
+Fig.~\ref{fig:flowchat} presents the framework of our proposed speech forgery detection scheme.
+The search and localization of duplicated segments in the speech recordings are computed in the logarithmic STFT magnitude (LSTFTM) spectrum domain by exploring the attributes of time–frequency~(T-F) spectrogram representation, namely the LFTs.
+The principles for designing the LFTs are that they should be temporally and frequentially localized, temporally translation invariant, robust to channel interference, and sufficiently entropic.
+We obtain the LFTs from the harmonic constellation map (HCM) on a speech spectrogram, which can be readily incorporated into CMF identification and localization implemented by an efficient hash-based duplication searching algorithm.
 In the following paragraphs, we will introduce the process of the proposed method in detail.